Can a Landlord Break a Lease for No Reason?

 It depends on the reason they broke the lease.
 If the landlord is breaking it because the tenant violated the lease terms first, they will begin the eviction process to have them removed.
 If they need to renovate the property, then they must begin the work immediately.
 But regardless of the reason, the tenant should try to make arrangements to find somewhere else to live because it’s never wise to live on someone else’s property without an enforceable contract in place.
 They should also contact a lawyer if they believe they’ve been asked to leave illegally.

-Unless the tenant breaks the lease first, the contract allows early termination, or a sudden event renders the unit unlivable, a landlord must honor the agreement until the end of the term.
+A landlord cannot break a lease unless they have a valid reason to do so, such as the tenant violating the terms of the lease, the contract allowing early termination, or a sudden event renders the unit unlivable; a landlord must honor the agreement until the end of the term.
 If they do need to break the lease, they must provide their tenant with adequate notice, and if they don’t follow the proper procedures, the tenant can take legal action.

 Landlords are permitted to sell their building at any time, even with tenants living in it.
 However, the new owner must honor the lease until the end of the term or negotiate with tenants to leave amicably.